 The word “transpose” matters.
 A transposition takes the substance of an international standard and repackages it within a national framework, adapting it where local law requires.
 The ISA says “the auditor shall”; the IDW PS says the same thing but may add an additional requirement from the HGB, change the scope to reflect German company law, or extend the reporting obligation to fit the German long-form audit report (Prüfungsbericht) that has no ISA equivalent.

-The "n.F." suffix (neue Fassung, meaning "new version") indicates the standard has been revised since its original issuance, usually to align with the IAASB's Clarity Project revisions.
-When you see IDW PS 250 n.F., you're looking at the post-Clarity version.
+The “n.F.” suffix (neue Fassung, meaning “new version”) appears frequently.
+It indicates the standard has been revised since its original issuance, usually to align with the IAASB’s Clarity Project revisions.
+When you see IDW PS 250 n.F., you’re looking at the post-Clarity version.
+The original IDW PS 250 (pre-2012) had a different structure.

 ISA [DE]: Germany’s adopted ISA standards